Ferenc Földes Secondary School: History

 During World War II a military hospital used the building again, and in 1944 it was hit by a bomb.
 The school could move back only in 1945, but in 1949 it had to move out again, because the Ministry gave the building to the newly formed Technical University (the predecessor of today's University of Miskolc.)
 In 1952 the university moved to the newly built district, University Town, and the secondary school – which took the name of Ferenc Földes in 1950 – got its building back.

 In 1953 the two schools were united.
 The school bears the name of Földes ever since then, except for a short period during the Revolution in 1956, when it bore the name of István Széchenyi.
-Since the end of the Socialist era (1989) debates over name change arise every now and then, mostly because Földes was a Communist, but it is unlikely the name of the school will be changed, since it is kind of a trademark by now, and virtually the only thing Ferenc Földes is known about is that the school is named after him.
-Földes did not live during the Socialist era but earlier, when being a Communist meant being opposed to Fascism.
+Since the end of the Socialist era (1989) there have been debates about changing the school's name, mostly because Földes was a Communist.

 In 1991 the Földes Secondary School was the first secondary school of the city to start six-year courses.
 (In the past decades Hungarian children spent 8 years in primary school, which was followed by 4 years in secondary school.
 In the 1990s several secondary schools started six-year courses, where students could apply after they've spent six years in primary school, and eight-year courses, where they could apply after 4 years in primary school – see Education in Hungary for further details.
 Currently, Földes Secondary School does not plan to start eight-year courses.)

 In the early 2000s, the school received government funding and was able to expand the building.
 This solved the problem of insufficient space in the building, which previously compounded by the introduction of six-year courses and dividing students into smaller groups for foreign language classes.
 The new wing has a new gym, larger and more modern than the three gyms in the old part of the building, and a larger library.
 Construction was finished in 2003.